imnamanmodi1/tic-tac-toe/README.md

-# react-boilerplate
+# react-tictactoe
-Simple React Boiler Plate
+A Simple Tic Tac Toe Game made in React